cirruslabs/cirrus-ci-docs/docs/examples.md

 ## Node

-Official [Node Docker images](https://hub.docker.com/_/node/) can be used for building and testing Node.JS applications.
+Official [NodeJS Docker images](https://hub.docker.com/_/node/) can be used for building and testing Node.JS applications.

 ### npm